saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 There was an upload feature that allowed certain file types: png, jpg, xls, pdf, zip and some others.
 Uploading images seemed totally fine, clicking on its settings did not show anything interesting either.
 Then I selected two images and clicked the same settings button (hamburger icon), suddenly a new option showed up: "Merge files".
 This combined the two images and embeded them on a single PDF file.

 Like I said, images being converted to PDF files seemed pretty interesting to me, especially by taking a look at it and seeing the names of the two images inside the resulting file.
 At this point HTMLi to SSRF came to my mind, it's not a surprise to anyone that follows me on twitter/X for a while that I love hunting for those but in this case it wasn't that easy <b>at first</b>.
-I tried a lot of tricks targeting the name of the file but nothing worked, I steped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.
+I tried a lot of tricks targeting the name of the files to get the Html injection but what I tried didn't work, I steped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.

+By looking at the metadata some interesting strings caught me off a bit.
+Take a look: